Aarushi11H/Aarushi11H/README.md

 - ✨ I have been selected as Microsoft Engage Mentee'21 and worked on the Microsoft teams project.
 - ⚡ I have previously interned at Mavenir and SamarthaInfo Solutions.
- - 🌱 I’m currently learning Blockchain Y Linux
+ - 🌱 I’m currently interning as an SWE at Microsoft.